 Practicing mindfulness is practicing awareness of everything, right?
-So why can’t children’s mindfulness practice include painting, hiking, singing, baking, play, fighting, or tumbling?
+So why can’t children’s mindfulness practice include painting, hiking, singing, baking, playing, fighting, or tumbling?
 The sky is the limit.
 Kids mindfulness isn’t limited to yoga or meditation; there are millions of ways to teach children mindfulness.
 My favorite way to get them interested in practicing mindfulness is through dance parties.
 Get some of their favorite music on—maybe even some strobe lights, and dance!

 Depending on how naturally expressive your child is, they might want to do a solo dance party or invite the whole family.
 Either way, dance parties are a great mindfulness practice because they help your children express themselves, be vulnerable, and become more aware of their bodies.

 After the dance party, ask them the following questions, or have them write their answers in a journal:

 - How did you like your dance party?

 - What was your favorite song to dance to and why?

 - Did you feel expressive?

 - Did it feel uncomfortable to express yourself like that

 Do use hot chocolate, tea, prompts, music, and crystals in your kid’s meditation practice.